Illustrating Middle-earth: Tove Jansson, 1962

 Tove Jansson is better known for her Moomin characters.

 The Swedish-speaking Finnish author, novelist, painter and illustrator Tove Jansson, who had written and illustrated the Moomin books, illustrated Swedish and Finnish translations of The Hobbit.
-Among these is a very large Gollum for the 1962 Swedish translation.
+Among these is a very large Gollum for the 1962 Swedish translation; she had been asked to do the illustrations by the Swedish children's author, Astrid Lindgren.
+Jansson wanted to avoid any hint of Moomins, but equally did not try to enter the world of Middle-earth, being more interested in the landscapes, writing "The characters are commonplace: dwarfs, goblins, elves, black demigods – but the scenery is seductive in its macabre ferocity."
 Tolkien was surprised to see a giant monster towering above Bilbo, but realised that the book did not say how small Gollum was.
 (Note: The image can be seen in the Gollum article.)
 He edited the second edition to state explicitly that Gollum was "a small, slimy creature".

 The scholar of literature Björn Sundmark states that Jansson's work helped to define how Middle-earth fantasy could be depicted visually.
 He adds that the edition with her illustrations was not reprinted for many years, (Note: It was reprinted in the same 24 cm format in 1994 by Rabén Prisma, ISBN 978-9-15182-727-8.) even though reviewers and "Tolkienists" liked Jansson's "expressive" (Note: Jansson's "expressive" illustration of the dragon Smaug destroying Lake-Town is shown in the Tove Jansson article.) images.
 Sundmark suggests that the reason was that in the 1960s, a new, more realistic style became the norm for fantasy art.